This version is no longer maintained

 done | sort | uniq -c'

-Choose blue
+Choose blue group:

 $ GROUP=blue

-will populate the X-Server
+The envvar GROUP will populate the X-Server header with the value blue.

 Run the requests: